 Our internal discovery efforts have resulted in the identification of more than 100 previously unidentified peptides encoded within the mitochondrial genome.
-Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, cancer, fibrotic diseases and T2D.
+Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, fibrotic diseases, ARDS, cancer and T2D.
 Our research efforts have further identified and focused on certain of these MDPs and their analogs that have demonstrated the greatest therapeutic potential for treating indications related to those diseases.
-CohBar has four preclinical programs, including two in cancer, one in fibrotic diseases and one in T2D.
+CohBar has four preclinical programs: CB5138 Analogs for IPF and other Fibrotic Diseases; CB5064 Analogs for ARDS, including COVID-19 Associated ARDS; CB5046 Analogs for Cancer and Other Disease Indications and MBT3 Analogs for Cancer Immunotherapy.